Pima County Community College District

 The name of this association shall be the Pima County Community College Association of Classified Exempt Staff, also referred to as “ACES”.

 Article II – Purpose

-Section 1 - This Association shall be recognized by the Pima County Community College Board of Governors as an elected employee representative group, in accordance with the inaugural election held at Pima County Community College on May 2, 1978, for all of its eligible classified exempt employees within the Pima County Community College District in the State of Arizona to participate in the College’s meet and confer process and advocate for the development of personnel policies directly and substantially related to wages, salaries, and working conditions.
+Section 1 - This Association shall be recognized by the Pima County Community College Board of Governors as an elected employee representative group, in accordance with the inaugural election held at Pima County Community College on May 2, 1978, for all of its eligible classified exempt employees within the Pima County Community College District in the State of Arizona to participate in the All Employee Representative Council (AERC) and advocate for the development of personnel policies directly and substantially related to wages, salaries, and working conditions.

 Section 2 – Provide representation of this Association’s active and eligible membership to the Pima County Community College Board of Governors.

 Section 3 - Provide leadership and strengthen visibility of the College’s classified exempt employee group through active participation in College-wide work groups, standing committees, and task forces.

 Section 4 - Develop and promote ethical practices, collegiality, and equal opportunity for the College’s classified exempt employee group.

 Section 5 - Solicit and discuss the views of the College’s classified exempt employee group; and permit bona fide Association representative’s access to other Association representatives and for the purpose of conducting Association business.